sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/connectors.md

+---
+id: cli-connectors
+title: CLI Connectors
+pagination_label: CLI Connectors
+sidebar_label: Connectors
+sidebar_position: 2
+sidebar_class_name: cli-connectors
+keywords: ['cli', 'cli connectors', 'connectors']
+description: Learn how to use the CLI to create, manage, and test SaaS connectors in this guide.
+slug: /tools/cli/connectors
+tags: ['CLI']
+---

-# Connectors
+## Connectors

+Learn how to use the CLI to create, manage, and test SaaS connectors in this guide.

+You can use SaaS connectors to serve as bridges between your IdentityNow (IDN) tenant and other source systems without the use of a Virtual Appliance (VA).
+For more information about the SaaS connectors, refer to the [SaaS Connectivity](https://developer.sailpoint.com/idn/docs/saas-connectivity) guide.

-The `connectors` command is a CLI interface for the SaaS Connectivity Platform.
-This CLI is the best way to create and manage SaaS connectors within your IdentityNow tenant.
-Please [read our saas connectivity guide](https://developer.sailpoint.com/idn/docs/saas-connectivity) for more information.
+The `connectors` command is a CLI interface for the SaaS Connectivity platform.
+The CLI is the best way to create, manage, and test SaaS connectors within your tenant.

+## Commands

+To create, manage, and test SaaS connectors with the CLI, you can run these commands:

 - [Init project](#init-project)
 - [Create connector](#create-connector)